increase conversions on your website

 Ensure URLs Are Clean and Readable

-Long, messy URLs full of numbers and unnecessary characters look unprofessional and hurt SEO.
-If users don’t trust or understand the link, they may hesitate to click, lowering engagement and conversions.
+Long, messy URLs full of numbers and random characters look unprofessional and do nothing for SEO.
+If users do not trust or understand a link, they may hesitate to click.

-A clean, keyword-optimised URL (e.g., “yourwebsite.com/living-room-furniture/”) improves both search visibility and user trust.
-Removing unnecessary words and characters makes URLs easier to read and more likely to attract clicks, which leads to higher traffic and better conversion rates.
+A clean, keyword-friendly URL (for example, “yourwebsite.com/living-room-furniture/”) improves both search visibility and user trust.
+Stripping out unnecessary words and characters makes URLs easier to read and more likely to earn clicks.

 75